What is the extended mind and why is it important for teachers to consider?

 Experts who have difficulty teaching novices have "the curse of knowledge," which is when knowledge has become so automatic in their minds that they cannot explain it clearly to others.
 I am trying to keep in mind, as a teacher, that the curse of expertise applies to me.
 Chip and Dan Heath write about this topic in detail, once you are aware of the phenomenon, you'll immediately change your classroom practice.

-What are the implications of the extended mind thesis?
+5. What are the criticisms of the Extended Mind Theory?

 Adams, F., and Aizawa, K. (2001).
 The bounds of cognition.
 Philos.
 Psychol.
 14, 43–64. doi: 10.1080/09515080120033571 CrossRef Full Text Adams, F., and Aizawa, K. (2008).
 The Bounds of Cognition.
 Oxford: Blackwell Publishing. (dx.doi.org)